secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ## Lead Scoring, Lead Lifecycle, and MQL Criteria

 A Marketing Qualified Lead is a lead that has reached a certain threshold, we have determined to be 100 points accumulated, based on demographic/firmographic and/or behavioral information.
-The `Person Score` is comprised of various actions and/or profile data that are weighted with positive or negative point values. `Person Score` is one of the indicators used by LeanData to determine whether a lead needs to be assigned.
-Details about this process can be found on the [LeanData page](https://about.gitlab.com/handbook/marketing/marketing-operations/leandata/#lead-routing-workflow).
+The `Person Score` is comprised of various actions and/or profile data that are weighted with positive or negative point values.
 You can find more details about the scoring model on the [Marketo Page](/handbook/marketing/marketing-operations/marketo/#scoring-model)

 ## Campaigns and Programs